rainydio/wallet23/README.md

 ## Technicalities

-Contract is written in ASM and attempts to be as efficient as possible.
+Contract is written in ASM.
+External message handler prioritizes performance and fits into two cells.
+Internal message handler isn't trading readability for performance.
+It ignores every message except sent by contract itself.
+Apart from single operation to replace key it also allows simple transfers.
+If operation is unknown instead of replying with bounced message back to itself it throws an error.

 ### Init envelope